Spartans run: Michigan State rolls past No. 24 Miami, 38-17

 The effort was worthwhile and one play later, Thorne had Miami fans leaving for the exits in droves.
 He found a wide-open Nailor for an easy 39-yard score that made it 31-17 and ensured Michigan State would finally beat the Hurricanes for the first time in five tries.

+“It was a good team win for us on the road against a good opponent,” Michigan State coach Mel Tucker said.
+“Credit to our entire organization … everyone had a part in this.
+We had a lot of challenges that we knew we would have to overcome to get this done.”

-The Hurricanes were outgained 193-52 in rushing and were minus-4 in the turnover battle.
+The Hurricanes (1-2, for the second time in the last three years) were outgained 193-52 in rushing and were minus-4 in the turnover battle.

+“We had extreme effort.
+Effort wasn’t a problem,” Miami safety Bubba Bolden said.
+“It was the little things.
+Little things add up.
+Undisciplined things.”

 After expressing frustration all week over not getting red-zone touchdowns — the Hurricanes turned eight such trips into only two TDs in the first two games — Miami left the offense on the field and King hit a wide-open Rambo in the back of the end zone for a 7-3 lead.

 Walker caught a 7-yard pass from Thorne with 2:56 left in the half to put Michigan State back on top, 10-7.

-The Spartans wouldn’t trail again.
+The Spartans wouldn’t trail again, then wound up dominating those late rounds to finish it off.

 THE TAKEAWAY